Found 228 study abroad units

 Unit synopsis

-This unit introduces the theory and concepts of digital geographic information science with a focus on the interpretation of earth and environmental data from observations and sources like remote sensing and climate data.
+This unit introduces the theory and concepts of digital geographic information science with a focus on the interpretation of earth and environmental data from observations and sources like remote sensing and climate models/reanalysis data.
 Students record and create geospatial information that they share and combine to class data sets for mapping and analysis.
-Environmental datasets are also accessed, collected, and analysed with data science concepts such as open software and data discussed.
+Skills on accessing and processing scientific datasets in formats like NetCDF, HDF are developed through collecting and processing environmental data sets.
 Cartographic products are created to respond research questions about spatial patterns and environmental variability.
-Thus, a final report assessment demonstrates spatial analytical thought by analysing and discussing possible explanations to the patterns identified in the data.
-This unit will engage students to think spatially about processes and patterns; and create informative and accurate geographic information and reporting products based on real world geospatial datasets.
+Thus, a final report assessment demonstrates spatial analytical thought by analysing the datasets and discussing possible explanations to the patterns identified.
+Think spatially about processes and patterns, create informative and accurate geographic information and reporting products based on real world geospatial data sets.

 Approval required